bblackmoor/kalos/README.md

 <img align="right" src="https://github.com/bblackmoor/kalos/blob/main/images/Kalos_Mechanism_logo.jpg" width="300" alt="Kalos Mechanism logo"
-/>*Kalos Mechanism 4e* © 2016-2024 Brandon Blackmoor.
+/>*Kalos Mechanism 4e* &copy; 2016-2024 Brandon Blackmoor.
 Reference to other copyrighted material in no way constitutes a challenge to the respective copyright holders of that material.

 The text of this work is licensed under the <a href="http://creativecommons.org/licenses/by-sa/4.0/">Creative Commons Attribution-ShareAlike 4.0 License</a>.
 To view a copy of this license, visit <a href="http://creativecommons.org/licenses/by-sa/4.0/">http://creativecommons.org/licenses/by-sa/4.0/</a> or send a letter to Creative Commons, 444 Castro Street, Suite 900, Mountain View, California, 94041, USA.